 Advise women that breastfeeding is not recommended during treatment with Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules [see Use in Specific Populations (8.2)].

 Infertility

-Inform patients that chronic use of opioids may cause reduced fertility.
+Inform patients that use of opioids for an extended period of time may cause reduced fertility.
 It is not known whether these effects on fertility are reversible [see Adverse Reactions (6)].